 Sending/Saving the pack

-Once you're happy with the content in the pack you can either save it to your account, computer or send it to your Circuit Tracks.
+Once you're happy with the content in the pack you can either save it to your account, or computer or send it to your Circuit Tracks.
 This is done with the options at the top of the Packs screen:

-When you click 'Send to Circuit Tracks' you'll be able to decide if you want to send the whole Pack, or just one section:
+When you click 'Send to Circuit Tracks' you'll be able to decide if you want to send the whole Pack or just one section:

 Once you click one of these options you can choose the Pack slot to send to, the first slot is the internal memory, the remaining slots are for use with an SD card.
-(Note that only one will be available if no SD card is inserted to Circuit Tracks):
+(Note that only one will be available if no SD card is inserted into Circuit Tracks):